 However, the IOF orienteering rules and almost all national competition rules strictly stick to what data is found on the chip and they do not allow for any evaluation by downloading punches from controls unless it can be established with certainty that the missing or unidentifiable punch is not due to the competitor’s fault.
-In this exceptional circumstance, other evidence may be used to prove that the competitor visited the control, such as evidence from the read-out from the control unit.

 |We recommend clearing the backup memory of all stations before every race.
 Remember that every reconfiguration of a station, automatically clears the backup memory.|

 |Reading a station’s backup memory works in remote and direct device connection.|

 Read backup procedure